 Today, Powell's bikeway system is comprised entirely of off-street paths that run alongside major roadways or through parks and open spaces.
 These paths are more accurately considered "multi-use paths" as they are not reserved exclusively for bicycle travel, but also may be used for walking, jogging, or other non-motorized transportation.
 While there may be opportunities for onstreet bike lanes on some roadways, these facilities would primarily serve riders who are more confident riding with traffic.
-For this reason, expansion and connection of the off-street path system should be considered the highest priority to best serve the entire community.
-In some cases, critical connections within the system may require on-road facilities if there is no space for a roadside path.
+For this reason, expansion and connection of the off-street path system should be considered the highest priority to best serve the entire community, including families, children and recreational riders.
+In some cases, critical connections within the system may require onroad facilities if there is no space for a roadside path.
 However, this may not require significant infrastructure investments if bicycle routes are strategically located along low traffic residential streets that are signed and marked as designated bicycle routes (i.e. a "signed/ shared roadway" or "bicycle boulevard").

-Map 3.8: Bikeway Plan
+Exhibit 3.17: Bikeway Plan

+- HH Railroad

+- Parks, Open Space and Recreation

-- HH Railroad Existing Multi-Use Path1 City of Powell Park Proposed Bicycle Route2 Other Parks Downtown Sidewalks Commercial Golf Course Columbus Zoo - 1.
-Existing Paths indicate precise locations. - 2.
-Proposed routes do not necessarily indicate a preferred side of road or precise alignment.
+- Existing Multi-Use Path1

+- Proposed Bicycle Route2

+- Downtown Sidewalks

+- 1. Existing Paths indicate precise locations.

+- 2. Proposed routes do not necessarily indicate a preferred side of road or precise alignment.
 Routes may be comprised of on-street or off-street facilities